ceford/cefjdemos-data-jdm-help/articles/en/menu-items/menu-item-list-all-contact-categories.md

 src="https://docs.joomla.org/images/6/65/Help-4x-Menus-Menu-Item-Contact-ListAllCategories-screen-en.png"
 decoding="async" data-file-width="800" data-file-height="777"
 width="800" height="777"
-alt="Help-4x-Menus-Menu-Item-Contact-ListAllCategories-screen-en.png" />
+alt="Menu Item Contact List All Categories screen" />

 ## Form Fields

 - **Menu Title:** The title that will display for this menu item.
 - **Alias**.
 The internal name of the item.
 Normally, you can leave this blank and Joomla will fill in a default value Title in lower case and with dashes instead of spaces.
-[Learn more.](https://docs.joomla.org/Alias/en "Special:MyLanguage/Alias/en")

 ### Details Tab

-**Left Panel**
+#### Left Panel

 - **Menu Item Type**.
 The Menu Item Type selected when this menu item was created.
 This can be one of the core menu item types or a menu